Ventrifossa saikaiensis

 Ventrifossa saikaiensis is a species of rattail.
 This is a deep-water fish found at depths of up to 740 m.
-It is found in the waters off southern Japan and northern Taiwan.
+It is found in the waters off southern Japan and northeastern Taiwan.

 This species reaches a length of up to 25 cm.
 It has a pointed snout, a large, inferior mouth with a dark margin on the upper lip and a long chin barbel.
 The first dorsal fin is entirely dark, lacking the contrasting patches seen in some members of the genus.
 There is a large bioluminescent organ located between the bases of the pelvic fins.